Georgios-K/GettingandCleaningData/CodeBook.md

 STEP4: Create a new data set using cbind.
 This new data set has descriptive names in its columns

 STEP5: Creates a 2nd tidy data set using finction ddply with the average of each variable for each activity and each subject.
-Outup this new data set in our working directory, named clean_data_avg.txt
+Output this new data set in our working directory, named clean_data_avg.txt